Geoffrey I, Duke of Brittany

 Geoffrey I (c.
-980 – 20 November 1008), also known as Geoffrey of Rennes and Geoffrey Berengar, was the eldest son of Duke Conan I of Brittany.
-He was Count of Rennes (ruler of the Romano-Frankish civitas of Rennes), by right of succession.
-In 992 he assumed the title of Duke of Brittany, which had long been an independent state, but he had little control over much of Lower Brittany.
+980 – 20 November 1008), also known as Geoffrey of Rennes and Geoffrey Berengar, was Duke of Brittany from 992 until his death, and also Count of Rennes (ruler of the Romano-Frankish civitas of Rennes) by right of succession.
+The eldest son of Duke Conan I of Brittany, he assumed the title of Duke of Brittany upon his father's death in 992.
+Brittany had long been an independent state, but he had little control over much of Lower Brittany.

 Life

 Geoffrey was the son of Duke Conan I, by his marriage to Ermengarde-Gerberga of Anjou.
 He was the grandson of Judicael Berengar, Count of Rennes.

 When Geoffrey succeeded to Brittany he had several problems: